Cray-HPE/docs-csm/operations/multi-tenancy/ExampleWorkflow.md

     kubectl get pods -A | egrep 'slurmctld|slurmdbd'
     ```

-Repeat this step as needed for additional `Slurmclusters`.
+Repeat this step as needed for additional `SlurmClusters`.

 ### Configure USS group variables